senresearch/MatrixLM.jl/docs/src/getting_started.md

 Thus, the model allows features within a sample to be correlated while treating the samples as independent.

+The covariance matrix $\Sigma$ is estimated from the empirical covariance matrix of the residuals.
+When the number of features is comparable to or greater than the number of samples, the empirical covariance estimate may be singular.
+MatrixLM.jl therefore provides the option of using a shrinkage covariance estimator, which produces a nonsingular estimate of $\Sigma$.
+The shrinkage target can be specified using the `targetType` argument.

 The current implementation of MatrixLM.jl requires complete response and predictor matrices.
 Missing data should therefore be addressed before model fitting using a method appropriate for the assumed missingness